R v Burgess; Ex parte Henry: External affairs

 The Constitution gave no express power to the Commonwealth to regulate aviation, a subject that did not exist when the Constitution was drafted at the end of the 19th century.
 The Commonwealth argued that its rules were made in pursuance of an international convention and were, therefore, laws with respect to external affairs.

 The majority (Latham CJ, Evatt & McTiernan JJ) took a broad view of the external affairs power, and accepted that the Commonwealth could enact legislation pursuant to a bona fide international treaty.
 Latham CJ dismissed arguments attempting to exclude the external affairs power from encompassing certain domestic subjects.
 Evatt and McTiernan JJ concluded that once a treaty was signed and entered into, the provisions contained therein were brought under the external affairs power by virtue of their inclusion in the treaty.

 The minority (Starke & Dixon JJ) took a narrower approach, with Starke J holding that the treaty may have to be 'of sufficient international significance to make it a legitimate subject for international co-operation and agreement', however this convention was of sufficient significance.
 Dixon J considered that the power of the Commonwealth to implement treaties through legislation was necessarily limited by the federal nature of the Constitution, so the subject matter of the treaty upon which it was based had to be 'indisputably international in character'.

 Even under the broad view of the external affairs power, the Court invalidated the regulations on the grounds that they did not carry out and give effect to the conventions of the treaty.

 Trade and commerce

 The only other power that seemed available was 'trade and commerce with other countries and among the States'.
 Henry however, had not been flying from or to any other state or country.
 The Commonwealth argued that the commingling in air routes and airports of aircraft proceeding intrastate with those traveling interstate, enabled it to control all aircraft.
 The Court rejected the commingling argument, preferring to maintain a distinction between interstate and intrastate trade.
-Mr Henry could not be prevented by the Commonwealth from stunt-flying around Sydney Harbour under the commerce power.
+Henry could not be prevented by the Commonwealth from stunt-flying around Sydney Harbour under the commerce power.
 The Constitution clearly distinguished between intrastate and interstate commerce, and confined the Commonwealth to the latter.